Assassin's Creed: Forgotten Temple

 Assassin's Creed: Forgotten Temple is a South Korean manhwa released as a webtoon, written by ARC and illustrated by Tabii.
-It has been released digitally on the Webtoon platform, in both English and Korean, since 25 April 2023, and is intended to run for 150 episodes, with new episodes released weekly.
+It was serialized on the Webtoon platform from 25 April 2023 to 17 March 2026, running for 151 episodes.
 SHYATAN, NOHT, and YEON have been responsible for adapting the webtoon into English.

 Forgotten Temple is a creative partnership between Webtoon and Ubisoft, and serves a continuation of the story of Edward Kenway, the protagonist of Ubisoft's 2013 video game Assassin's Creed IV: Black Flag.
 Set primarily in 1725, the plot follows Edward's travels in Southeast Asia, where he crosses paths with new allies and enemies while searching for Pieces of Eden.
 The story also features modern-day segments centered around Edward's descendant Noa Kim, who discovers more about his family's history as he explores Edward's genetic memories.

 Plot

 Season One

-Noa Kim, a Korean-American college student, is abducted by Abstergo Industries during a trip to Macau, China, and forced to relive the memories of his ancestor Edward Kenway, an 18th-century Assassin.
+Noa Kim, a Korean-American college student, is abducted by Abstergo Industries during a trip to Macau and forced to relive the memories of his ancestor Edward Kenway, an 18th-century Assassin.
 During his captivity, Noa slowly befriends Dr. Shimazu Sei, who explains to him Abstergo's true nature as a Templar front company and the Templars' long-standing conflict with the Assassins.
 While Noa becomes interested to learn more about the Assassins in the hopes of understanding his family's history and why his father mysteriously vanished during his childhood, Sei seeks to use Edward's memories to locate a Piece of Eden and ensure the well-being of her own family, the Shimazu clan.

 In 1725, Edward travels to Macau after being informed by the Assassins of a potential Precursor site in Southeast Asia.
 During his investigation, Edward befriends the Dutch navigator John Young and a Chinese laborer named Zhang, after protecting both of them from Shimazu ninja led by the Templar Shimazu Saito.
-Edward learns that John's late friend Hendrik had found a Piece of Eden in Angkor and documented his search in his personal sea log, which has been acquired by the businesswoman Madam Lee.
+Edward learns that John's late friend Hendrik had found a Piece of Eden in Angkor and documented his search in his sea log, which has been acquired by the businesswoman Madam Lee.
 After Saito steals Hendrik's sea log, Edward and Madam Lee form an alliance to recover the journal.
 In the process, Edward defends Madam Lee's company from her rivals Alan Jacob, Jan van Aert, and Master Sun, who are working together to sabotage her.